existall/SimpleConfig/docs/building_the_collection.md

 Thus SimpleConfig provides an AssemblyCollection for you to set all assemblies you want it to scan.
 We know that many applications uses different architectures so `AssemblyCollection` has one method

+## !!This feature will be removed in the next version, and will support only public interfaces!!
 `public void Add(IAssemblyHolder assemblyHolder)`

 `SimpleConfig` don't expect you to implement the `IAssemblyHolder` interface, it provide two extension methods.